-Applicants are informed about 30 day period to make submissions in writing.
+Applicants are informed about the Registration Committee referral and the 30 day period to make submissions in writing.

 d) State how you ensure that no one who acted as a decision-maker in a registration decision acts as a decision-maker in an internal review or appeal of the same registration decision.